mikeperry-tor/acwiki/home.md

 # Roadmapping goals

-The following are our goal for 2020:
+The following are our goals for 2020:

 - [ ] We want to have more comprehensive BridgeDB metrics.
 - [ ] We will improve BridgeDB's broken CAPTCHA system.